-In his role as executive vice president and chief operating officer, Martinez serves as the primary legal advisor for APICS and is responsible for guiding the association’s direction and strategy for APICS’ professional development and certification departments.
+In his role as executive vice president and chief operating officer, Martinez serves as the primary legal advisor for ASCM and is responsible for guiding the association’s direction and strategy for the professional development and certification departments.

-Jeff Zettek currently serves as the executive vice president and chief financial officer for APICS and is responsible for the accounting and financial aspects of planning, reporting, governance and strategy initiatives within the organization.
+Jeff Zettek is executive vice president and chief financial officer for ASCM and is responsible for the accounting and financial aspects of planning, reporting, governance and strategy initiatives within the organization.
 Zettek also oversees information technology, human resources and facilities.

 Zettek has over twelve years of diversified finance and accounting experience having worked in a wide variety of industries for enterprises that range in size from small privately held organizations to large multinational public companies.
 Previous experience in these roles included acquisition and divestiture due diligence, planning and analysis, strategy, financial and management reporting, internal and external audit functions and fraud investigations.
 In addition to being a CPA, Zettek has the certified internal auditor designation.

-Peter A. Bolstorff is the executive vice president of corporate development.
-Peter oversees the APICS for Business value proposition that includes supply chain talent development and corporate supply chain performance.
+Peter A. Bolstorff is executive vice president of corporate development.
+Peter oversees the ASCM for Business value proposition that includes supply chain talent development and corporate supply chain performance.

 He received his master’s degree in industrial education from the University of Minnesota and his bachelor’s degree in mathematics, education, and psychology from St. Olaf College.
 He is a SCOR-certified instructor and is certified in Six Sigma.

-Sherri is currently the Vice President of Marketing.
+Sherri is vice president of marketing.
 In her role, she oversees brand, communications, digital and analytics functions for the organization.
 With over 20 years of experience in digital and technology, Sherri has consulted on and led innovative marketing and digital transformational programs for many Fortune 500 companies, including Grainger, DeVry, and US Cellular and most recently served as the SVP of digital communications for Dairy Management (DMI).
 Sherri was named one of the top 25 social business global leaders by The Economist, and she was one of IBM’s VIP Futurists reimagining the Future of Work.